Program Director:

 - Emphasis on a variety of sports medicine with children, high school, collegiate, professional, Olympians and weekend warriors.
 Coverage of sporting events including football, basketball, wrestling, cross country, track, road races and volleyball alongside athletic trainers.
 Working with a team physician to six high schools, consultant to several universities and Spire Institute world class Olympic training site.
 Physical therapy is on the clinic premises.

-- Wide exposure to biomechanics, orthotics, athletic shoe gear, and equipment through a running shop owned by the director.
+- Wide exposure to biomechanics, orthotics, athletic shoe gear, and equipment.

 - Rotate with other specialties as desired by the fellow i.e. orthopedic surgery, vascular surgery, plastic surgery, wound care, physical therapy, etc.